shubhajit1992/to-do-task/README.md

 - `src/main/resources` — Configuration and data files

 ## API Documentation
-- If you use Swagger/OpenAPI, documentation will be available at `/swagger-ui.html` (add dependency if needed).
+- Swagger UI is available at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
+- OpenAPI specification is available at [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs)

 ## License
 This project is for educational/demo purposes.
 No license is granted for production use.